 This article investigates the memory of the Alta-controversy by quantitatively and qualitatively analysing how representations of the event have changed from the time of the event up until the present in newspapers.
 By utilizing a corpus consisting of Norwegian newspapers from the period (N ≈ 84 000), this article shows how Natural Language Processing(NLP) can be utilized to gain insights into how past events are represented in posterity and how these representations change over time.

 We show some possible solutions for researchers on collective memory facing issues with the enormity of the available data.
-Not having to make any delimitations to our material increases the degree to which we can generalize how the Alta controversy is being referred to or framed at any given time in newspapers and, therefore, more precisely, say something about collective memory and its change.
+Not having to make any quantitative delimitations to our material increases the degree to which we can generalize how the Alta controversy is being referred to or framed at any given time in newspapers and, therefore, more precisely, say something about collective memory and its change.

 Our survey has two main findings related to the memory of the Alta controversy in newspapers: First, it reveals that while the Alta controversy has been framed in various ways in the past, a Sami contextualization of the event is currently dominant.
 This contextualization, however, contains various and, at times, conflicting narratives which reflect the contemporary relationship between the Sami minority and the authorities.
 Secondly, it shows that newspapers' abilities to relate the Alta controversy to the present rely heavily on how the Alta controversy is made relevant, giving distinct traits to when the Alta controversy is mentioned in commemorations, analogies or as a contextualization to present events.